 TD Rewards Visa Card benefits

-- Earn 2,500 TD Rewards points when you add an authorized user
+- Earn 2,500 TD Rewards points when you make your first purchase

 - Earn 3 TD points per $1 spent when you book on Expedia for TD

 - Earn 2 TD points per $1 spent on grocery, restaurant, fast food, and recurring bill payments

 - Earn 1 TD Point per $1 spent on all other purchases